dipo0x/backend-engineer-test/README.md

 git clone https://github.com/dipo0x/backend-engineer-test
 ```
 Ensure that you have Typescript and MongoDB installed on your machine.
 You could also use MongoDB Atlas.
-Navigate to the root directory of the project in a terminal.
+Navigate to the directory where you cloned the project in a terminal.

 ```bash
 cd backend-engineer-test